Essays on questions pondered by some.

 We exchange pleasantries by asking how the knee is doing.
 Your friends are people who have choked you.
 But it’s undeniable that the time spent on the mats is full of laughs.

 This essay won’t describe a Kimura.
 And persuasion is a different matter.
-Instead, this is an exploration of a possible reason that I find jiu-jitsu therapeutic.
+Instead, this is an exploration on why I find jiu-jitsu therapeutic.

 Let’s start with a question - Why are humans the dominant species?